SensenLiu123/Python-Data-Analysis/README.md

-# Web-Data-Analysis
+# Python-Data-Analysis
 ## Read me
 A practice piece of codes from Coursera.
+Projects include:
-Pulled email communcations and do some analysis.
+* Pulled email communcations and parsing and analysis.
+* Working and processing different data structures.
+* Interaction with CSV files.